mojaloop/documentation/discussions/performance.md

 •       What Kafka metrics (client & server side) should we be reviewing? - Confluent to assist

 •       Explore Locking and position settlement - Sybrin to assist

-        o   Review RedLock - pessimistic locking vs automatic locking
+ 1. Review RedLock - pessimistic locking vs automatic locking

-        o   Remove the shared DB in the middle (automatic locking on Reddis)
+ 2. Remove the shared DB in the middle (automatic locking on Reddis)

 •       Combine prepare/position handler w/ distributed DB